dclelland/3LED/README.md

     - Just run on startup at first (and when addresses are mutated), but then...
     - Look into NSMenuDelegate and that special run loop thing
     - Request resolution will need timeouts
+    - Content tweaks:
         - Should show blanked out 'Light is offline' menu instead of 'Set color...' etc
+        - Should show blanked out 'No lights added' if there are no lights added
+        - Should show mixed state checkmark if the light is offline; and don't attempt to toggle the power

 - Set up window reuse
     - Color and gradient should be mutually exclusive

 - Open on startup option

-- Don't forget to prompt on startup to add a light, if there are no lights; and show an empty menu if there are no lights
+- Don't forget to prompt on startup to add a light, if there are no lights

 ### Add Light